-Another benefit is that all users of Logic Apps can develop and test integration features prior to deploying their workflows, without worrying about any added development licensing costs.
-Logic Apps brings down the cost of enterprise integration, reduce manual administrative tasks and focus more on deploying your code and refining your business logic.
+Another benefit is that all users of Logic Apps can develop and test integration features before deploying their workflows, without worrying about any added development licensing costs.
+Logic Apps brings down the cost of enterprise integration, reduces manual administrative tasks, and focuses more on deploying your code and refining your business logic.

 Scalability & Reliability

 With traditional enterprise application development, we plan about hosting and scaling the solution to handle peak loads and providing resources in advance.

 With serverless iPaaS architecture, the platform automatically scales up and meets actual load requirements, and there is no need for provisioning extra hardware upfront.
-The application does not need to know about how scaling works or needs to handle it.
-The workflows can scale from processing normal load to handling tens of thousands of concurrent transactions within seconds and without any manual steps from platform administrator.
+The application does not need to know how scaling works or needs to handle it.
+The workflows can scale from processing normal loads to handling tens of thousands of concurrent transactions within seconds and without any manual steps from the platform administrator.
 We can configure and deploy services across multiple cloud regions to enable service resiliency and improve latency for geographically dispersed clients.

 B2B and EDI integration

 Azure Logic Apps provide business-to-business (B2B) integration features via its Enterprise Integration Pack that allows users to set up trading partners and exchange messages electronically (EDI).
 B2B exchanges use industry-standard protocols, such as AS2, EDIFACT, and X12, and Logic Apps provide message validation and transformation capabilities for XML and JSON messages.